 How to get compensation for a flight delay?
 For most people, air travel is a smooth-sailing experience.
 Unfortunately, flight delays do occur.
 But don’t worry!
 If you’ve been on a delayed flight, especially that arrives three hours or more late, you may be able to claim compensation for flight delays.
-Read on to learn more about air passenger rights and what to do when your flight is delayed.
+Flying1sky presents the best read to help you learn more about air passenger rights and what to do when your flight is delayed.

 When it comes to air travel, flight delays and cancellations are regular occurrences.
 It is essential to understand your rights and what you are entitled to compensation as a result of delays or cancellations.

 A delay always means your plans are disrupted, whether you are going on a holiday or travelling for business.
 Generally, airlines refuse to pay legal compensation.
 The main reasons for not getting benefits are lack of – knowledge, expertise, time, as well as passengers’ not following a claim all the way through.
 At AirHelp, you will get the perfect solution to your problem, as they have a team of international experts to assist passengers.